gante/mmWave-localization-learning/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-This repository is split in two parts (each with their own internal README):
+This repository is split in three parts (each with their own internal README):
-- data_preprocessing (converts the raw data into an organized table)
+- data_preprocessing (converts the raw ray-tracing data into an organized table);
-- ml_training (the actual ML part)
+- non-tracking (ML algorithms for position estimates from a single beamformed fingerprint);
+- tracking (ML algorithms for position estimates from a sequence of beamformed fingerprints).

-*The data pre-processing sequence only needs to be executed if a different sampling rate is desired (default = 20MHz)*
+*The data pre-processing sequence only needs to be executed if a different sampling rates are desired.
+The "final_table" file, available in the link to the used data, contains the output of the pre-processing for 20MHz.*

 ### Data